vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     SELECT * FROM digitaltwins
     ```

-    If you are at all familiar with SQL, you will expect that this will return everything from digital twins.
+    If you are familiar with SQL, you will realize that this query will return everything from digital twins.

 1. To run this query, click **Run Query**.